BurdetteLamar/RubyTest/examples/rest_api/tour/md_files/VolatilityTest.md

 Notes:

-- The Changes Report (elsewhere in this project) evaluates a current test run's logs against those of the previous test run.
-- Above:
 - The first verdict's values are non-volatile, expected to be the same in each test run.
 If the value changed from the previous, the Changes Report would mark the verdict as changed.
 - The second verdict's values are volatile, changing with each test run.
 The Changes Report will not mark the verdict as changed.

 ##  Test Log